Please note: this is a draft agenda and subject to changes.

 When molecular glue meet orthosteric inhibitor

 Orthosteric inhibitors block enzyme active sites through direct competition, making substrate-dependent potency seem inherently unlikely.
-We discover that CSN5i-3, an orthosteric inhibitor of the COP9 signalosome, unexpectedly operates via a molecular glue mechanism — simultaneously occluding the substrate cleavage site while cementing the NEDD8–CSN5 interaction.
+This talk will discuss how CSN5i-3, an orthosteric inhibitor of the COP9 signalosome, unexpectedly operates via a molecular glue mechanism — simultaneously occluding the substrate cleavage site while cementing the NEDD8–CSN5 interaction.
 This cooperative trimolecular assembly sequesters the inhibitor at its binding site, establishing orthosteric molecular glue inhibitors as a new class of substrate-dependent enzyme antagonists.

 Pelton Auditorium, Weintraub Building